 Yahoo!
 Games formerly offered live checker rooms where you played other real opponents.
 However, this feature was discontinued in 2014 for technological reasons to improve the security and stability of the website.
 All Yahoo games were discontinued in early 2016.
 The online game market had passed on to mobile apps and the niche was declining.

 There are fewer online checkers games than there were in years past.
 This is due to two issues.
 First, the games were designed using coding that was not secure or supported by a variety of different computers.
-As online sites upgraded to more secure formats, they had to either drop the games or have them recoded.
+As online sites upgraded to more secure formats, they had to either drop the games or have them recorded.

 Another factor is the rise of mobile apps.
 Whereas before you might sit in front of your computer at home or at work and while away some time playing a game, more and more people began using tablets, phones, and apps for those diversions.
 As the audience moved to new platforms, online sites shut down.